I would like to segment something significant about financial literacy in this article.

-According to a survey in the USA, Most of the American citizens spend more than they earn.
+According to a survey in the USA, Most American citizens spend more than they earn.

 The extra amount they spend includes different loans, such as credit or loans.

 The same situation is in the largest country in Asia, “India.”
 More than half of the Indian population is financially illiterate.
 They don’t understand their cash flows and make wrong Financial Decisions.